What is Acoustic Neuroma?

 - Anti-inflammatory therapy.
-Research has found a connection between the growth rate of acoustic neuromas and the presence of an inflammatory compound called cyclooxygenase 2.
-It is possible that treatment with aspirin, which inhibits the action of cyclooxygenase 2, may slow the growth of these tumors.
+Research has found a connection between acoustic neuromas’ growth rate and the presence of an inflammatory compound called cyclooxygenase 2.
+It is possible that treatment with aspirin, which inhibits cyclooxygenase 2, may slow the growth of these tumors.

 - Neurofibromatosis type 2 (NF2) treatments.
-The development of drugs to treat the growth of tumors in patients with NF2 could lead to treatments for spontaneously occurring acoustic neuromas, as well.
+The development of drugs to treat the growth of tumors in patients with NF2 could lead to treatments for spontaneously occurring acoustic neuromas.

 - Genetic research.
 Scientists are working to understand how the gene associated with acoustic neuroma encourages the growth of tumors.
-The study of this genetic mechanism could lead to therapies that are effective at treating acoustic neuroma, as well as other types of brain tumors.
+The study of this genetic mechanism could lead to effective therapies for treating acoustic neuroma and other types of brain tumors.

 Acoustic Neuroma Research